 The irony is overwhelming.
 This is exactly what Gold’s is hoping for, right?
 The perfect scenario.
 A gym for everyone.

 And yet an employee is shooing people away from the room.
 Definitely didn’t leave a good taste in my mouth.

 Talk about shooting your business in the foot.
 But this kind of mixed message is what happens when you want your health and wellness business to be all things to all people.

 Meanwhile, here’s Gold’s broccoli ad.
 Isn’t it terrific?
 Original, creative and really sends a strong message about the connections between nutrition and physical wellbeing.
-The one that pairs orange slices and weight plates is equally good – if anyone sends it to me, I’ll post it here.
+Another one that pairs orange slices and weight plates is equally good.

 But alas, not at all representative of what Gold’s is really all about.